Edward Rainbowe: Life

 In November 1633 he was recalled to Cambridge.
-The master and fellows of Magdalene College elected him to a by-fellowship on the foundation of Dr Goch, with a promise of the first open founder's fellowship that should fall vacant.
+The master and fellows of Magdalene College elected him to a bye-fellowship on the foundation of Barnabas Gooch, with a promise of the first open founder's fellowship that should fall vacant.
 He became a successful tutor, numbering among his pupils two sons of the Earl of Suffolk, with whom he became intimate, and two of Francis Leke, Baron Deincourt.
 The noble families of Northumberland, Warwick, and Orrery also showed him favour.
 In 1637 he accepted the small living of Childerley, near Cambridge; in 1637 he became dean of Magdalene; and in 1642 Master, by the gift of the Earl of Suffolk.
 From the mastership he was dismissed, by order of parliament, in 1650.
 In 1652 he accepted from the Earl of Suffolk the small living of Little Chesterford in Essex.
 He became rector of Benefield in Northamptonshire in 1658, by the presentation of the Earl of Warwick, after the Earl of Orrery had obtained for him induction without the intervention of the ‘Tryers.’

 On the Restoration in 1660, Rainbowe was restored to his mastership at Cambridge, and appointed chaplain to the king.
 In the following year he was made Dean of Peterborough, and moved there; but he returned to Cambridge on being appointed vice-chancellor in November 1662.
-In 1664 he was elected bishop of Carlisle, on the translation of Dr Richard Sterne to York.
+In 1664 he was elected bishop of Carlisle, on the translation of Richard Sterne to York.
 Rainbowe was consecrated in July 1664, in London, by Gilbert Sheldon, Archbishop of Canterbury, and in September in the same year he arrived at his palace of Rose Castle, near Dalston, in Cumberland.
 He had to borrow money to pay for the charges of his consecration, first-fruits, and his journey and settlement in his diocese; and the ruined state of his palace involved him in building, and in litigation about dilapidations with his predecessor and metropolitan, Sterne.
 Rainbowe found his diocese required reform.
 Negligent clergy publicly affronted their bishop, and his outspoken denunciation of immorality appears to have offended some great lady about the court.
 In years of scarcity, when his own stores were exhausted, he bought barley and distributed it to the poor.
 To the poor at Carlisle and Dalston he made regular allowances.
 He paid for the education of poor boys at Dalston Grammar School, and for putting them out as apprentices; he supported poor scholars at the universities; he subscribed largely to the French Protestants and to foreign converts.
 Dalston Grammar School was given an endowment by Rainbowe; the original endowment was looted during the English Civil War.

 Rainbowe died on 26 March 1684, and was buried, by his own request, at Dalston (1 April), under a plain stone, with a simple inscription.
-His wife Elizabeth, daughter of Dr Henry Smyth (his predecessor as master of Magdalene), whom he married in 1652, survived him.
+His wife Elizabeth, daughter of Henry Smyth (his predecessor as master of Magdalene), whom he married in 1652, survived him.
 After his death she resided chiefly at Dalemain with her sister's son, Sir Edward Hasell.
 She died in 1702, and was also buried in Dalston churchyard.